 Paper is one of our most significant consumables and we’ve been working to reduce the associated environmental impacts for many years.

-Although we don't have a large direct water footprint, we recognise the challenges associated with water globally and in other communities where the PwC network of firms operate, and we're global signatories to the United National Global Compact's (UNGC) CEO Water Mandate.
+Although we don't have a large direct water footprint, we recognise the challenges associated with water globally and in other communities where the PwC network of firms operate, and are global signatories to the United National Global Compact's (UNGC) CEO Water Mandate.

-We look for ways to reduce material consumption, wherever we can.
-For example, we reuse laptops and mobile phones that are returned when employees leave the firm; we only hand out IT accessories (mice, laptop bags etc.) on request, encouraging our people to use those already issued if suitable; we encourage reuse of stationery items that are no longer needed (arch lever files, staplers etc.); we work with suppliers to eliminate unnecessary packaging; and we reuse furniture in different offices across our real estate portfolio to extend their life as long as possible within our business.
+We look for ways to reduce other material consumption, wherever we can.
+For example, we reuse laptops and mobile phones that are returned when employees leave the firm; we only hand out IT accessories (mice, laptop bags etc.) on request, encouraging our people to use those already issued; we encourage reuse of stationery items that are no longer needed (arch lever files, staplers etc.); we work with suppliers to eliminate unnecessary packaging; and we reuse furniture in different offices across our real estate portfolio to extend their life as long as possible within our business.

 We also look to ensure as much our waste as possible can be reused or recycled, as part of our overarching Going Circular programme.